jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Post\-Authentication Remote Command Execution (CVE\-2021\-
 20044\), Heap\-Based Buffer Overflow (CVE\-2021\-20043\),
+and Unauthenticated File Upload Path Traversal (CVE\-2021\- 20040\).
+2021 NCC Group Annual Research Report
+2021 NCC Group Annual Research Report
+37
+Acknowledgements
-and Unauthenticated File Upload Path Traversal (CVE\-2021\- 20040\).362021 NCC Group Annual Research Report2021 NCC Group Annual Research ReportAcknowledgementsResearch is an intrinsic part of many of our technical security consultants daily lives, and almost all of the research that you see in this report was delivered by dozens of consultants from NCC Group offices around the world,
+Research is an intrinsic part of many of our technical security consultants daily lives, and almost all of the research that you see in this report was delivered by dozens of consultants from NCC Group offices around the world,